owusuvictorjnr/owusuvictorjnr/README.md

 - 👋 Hi, I’m @owusuvictorjnr
-- 👀 I’m interested in software engineering and cyber security
+- 👀 I’m interested in software engineering and cybersecurity
 - 🌱 I’m currently learning Nextjs, Express, Mongoose
 - 💞️ I’m looking to collaborate on any software / cyber security project
-- 📫 How to reach me @owusuvictorjnr (Twitter), @owusuvictor(LinkedIn), owusuvictor80@gmail.com
+- 📫 How to reach me @owusuvictorjnr (X), @owusuvictor(LinkedIn), owusuvictor80@gmail.com

 <!---
 owusuvictorjnr/owusuvictorjnr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.